Stanleyville, North Carolina

 Stanleyville is an unincorporated community between northern Winston-Salem and Rural Hall in Forsyth County, North Carolina, United States.
 Most of the community has been annexed by Winston-Salem.
-Stanleyville is located along North Carolina Highway 66 (NC 66) near the NC 74 interchange with U.S. Route 52 (US 52).
+Stanleyville is located along North Carolina Highway 66 (NC 66) near the I-74 interchange with U.S. Route 52 (US 52).
 It is home to many farms and recently has seen a surge in commercial expansion.
 It does not have a post office, so all mail is routed through adjoining Rural Hall.